 Your customers will love being able to use credit cards to purchase your products or services whether it’s at a flea market or in their home.
-With the Clover Go, you can take major credit and debit cards, including new EMV chip cards, and contactless (NFC) payments like Apple Pay.
+With the Clover Go app, you can take major credit and debit cards, including new EMV chip cards, and contactless (NFC) payments like Apple Pay.
 That makes it the first mobile processing option that can take magnetic strip cards, chip cards, and contactless payments using one device.
 (Rival Square offers a magstripe/chip card combo or an chip card/NFC combo, but doesn’t currently have a device that accepts all three.)

 But these days, there are lots of options for mobile credit card processing.
 Read on to see if the Clover Go is the right choice for your business.

 Clover Go includes several helpful features.
 You can set tax rates, give customers the option to add a tip, email or text receipts to your customers at the end of transactions, and manage multiple employee accounts with specific permissions for each employee, ensuring that only managers have access to management functions or only authorized employees can issue refunds.

-In autumn 2016, a second version of the Clover Go was released.
+In autumn 2016, a second version of the Clover Go reader was released.
 As mentioned, this version is the first smartphone option that accepts all three current common ways of paying – traditional magnetic stripe credit and debit cards, EMV chip cards, and contactless (NFC) payments like Apple Pay or Android Pay.
 First Data also claims that chip card authorization takes less than 4 seconds – a much faster authorization than customers are experiencing at some locations that take chip cards.

 The new Clover Go also offers Bluetooth connections, meaning it will be usable with iPhones even if Apple removes the headphone jack, as is rumored to be happening on future iPhones.
 The First Data video below provides an intro to the new Clover Go: